-- □ Generally, Medicare will not pay for the new item or service that the study is testing unless Medicare would cover the item or service even if you were not in a study. - □ Items and services the study gives you or any participant for free. - □ Items or services provided only to collect data, and not used in your direct health care.
+Generally, Medicare will not pay for the new item or service that the study is testing ig unl ess Medicare would cover the item or service even if you were not in a study.
+Items or services provided only to collect data, and not used in your direct health care.
 For example, Medicare would not pay for monthly CT scans done as part of the study if your medical condition would normally require only one CT scan.